 There are several causes for arthritis in dogs.
 The condition can be genetic, as is the case with hip dysplasia, and it can also develop as the result of an infection or an immune disorder that affects the dog’s joints.

-Arthritis in dogs associated with degenerative joint disease is caused by repetitive pressure on a dog’s bones and is common to aging dogs.
+Arthritis in dogs associated with a degenerative joint disease is caused by repetitive pressure on a dog’s bones and is common to aging dogs.

 This type of arthritis can occur in younger dogs if they are genetically predisposed to the affliction.
 However, it’s more common in older dogs because their joints become lax after many years of use.